Pre-K Printable Fun

 Sample Participation Letter

-You can find a this sample participation letter, inside our free Gingerbread Man Sightings Project Pack.
-It is editable, so that you can give a letter to parents and friends who many want to be involved with this project.
+You can find several sample participation letters, inside our free Gingerbread Man Sightings Project Pack.
+They are editable, so that you can give a letter to parents and friends who many want to be involved with this project.

 Picture